Temporal Lobe Epilepsy

 What Is Temporal Lobe Epilepsy?

 Kids with temporal lobe epilepsy have seizures that start in one of the temporal lobes of the brain.
 The temporal lobes are on the sides of the brain, behind the temples.
-This area is involved in controlling emotions and short-term memory.
+This area is involved in controlling emotions, memory, and language.

 What Happens in Temporal Lobe Epilepsy?

-The seizures in temporal lobe epilsepsy are focal seizures.
-Focal seizures begin on one side of the brain.
+The seizures in temporal lobe epilepsy are focal seizures.
+Focal seizures begin in one area of the brain, and may or may not spread to other areas of the brain.

 - If someone stays aware during a seizure, it is called a focal onset aware seizure (formerly called a simple partial seizure).